freeCodeCamp/guide/src/pages/game-development/unity/index.md

 Unity is the default software development kit (SDK) for Nintendo's Wii U video game console platform, with a free copy included by Nintendo with each Wii U developer license.
 Unity Technologies calls this bundling of a third-party SDK an "industry first".

+## Unity Asset Store:

+Unity has a asset store where developers can find all types of assets ranging from completed projects, 3D&2D art, audio etc.

+<a href= 'https://www.assetstore.unity3d.com/en/' target='_blank' rel='nofollow'>Asset Store</a>

 #### More Information:

 <a href='https://en.wikipedia.org/wiki/Unity_(game_engine)' target='_blank' rel='nofollow'>Wikipedia</a>